Skip to contents

 2. CIHI definition of readmission (all exclusion flags, see Section 2): readmission_7d_derived_cihi/readmission_30d_derived_cihi

-Example: 7-day readmission rates of patients at phase-1 sites:
+Example: 7-day readmission rates of patients at a given hospital:

 mean(readm$readmission_7d_derived, na.rm = T)